AdamBlumMusic/Web-Type/README.md

 # Web Type

-Web Type is a simple project showing clear, readable typography to be used on the web.
+A simple project for semantic and readable typography to use on the web.